 - People with a family history of glaucoma

-A comprehensive dilated eye exam at our office in either Tacoma or Gig Harbor can reveal more risk factors, such as high eye pressure, thinness of the cornea, and abnormal optic nerve anatomy.
-In some people with certain combinations of these high-risk factors, medicines in the form of eyedrops reduce the risk of developing glaucoma by about half.
+A comprehensive dilated eye exam in either Tacoma or Gig Harbor offices can reveal more risk factors, such as high eye pressure, thinness of the cornea, and abnormal optic nerve anatomy.
+In some people with certain combinations of these high-risk factors, medicines in the form of eyedrops reduce the progression of glaucoma.

 There is no cure for glaucoma, so any vision that is lost due to the disease cannot be restored.
-However immediate treatment for early-stage, open-angle glaucoma can delay progression of the disease.
-That’s why early diagnosis is very important.
+However, immediate treatment for early-stage, open-angle glaucoma can delay progression of the disease.
+That’s why early diagnosis and treatment is very important.

-Glaucoma treatments include medicines, laser trabeculoplasty, conventional surgery, or a combination of any of these.
+Glaucoma treatments include medicines, laser procedures, micro-incisional (MIGS) and conventional surgery, or a combination of any of these.
 While these treatments may save remaining vision, they do not improve sight already lost from glaucoma.

 Medicines: Medicines, in the form of eyedrops, are the most common early treatment for glaucoma.
 Taken regularly, these eyedrops lower eye pressure.
 Some medicines cause the eye to make less fluid while others lower pressure by helping fluid drain from the eye.

-Glaucoma medicines need to be taken regularly as directed by your ophthalmologist.
+Glaucoma medicines need to be taken regularly as directed by your ophthalmologist or optometrist.
 While most people have no problems taking the eyedrops some will experience headaches or other side effects such as stinging, burning, and redness in the eyes.
-Fortunately, there are may medicines available to treat glaucoma, so if one medicine causes side effects, chances are good that your ophthalmologist will be able to change your dosage or switch you to a different medication.
+Fortunately, there are may medicines available to treat glaucoma, so if one medicine causes side effects, chances are good that your ophthalmologist or optometrist will be able to change your dosage or switch you to a different medication.

 Many medicines are available for glaucoma treatment.
-If you have problems with one medicine, tell our Tacoma eye care professional.
+If you have problems with one medicine, tell your doctor.
 Treatment with a different dose or a new medicine may be possible.

-Because glaucoma often has no symptoms, people may be tempted to stop taking, or may forget to take, their medicine.
-You need to use the drops or pills as long as they help control your eye pressure.
+Because glaucoma often has no symptoms, people may be tempted to stop taking, or may forget to take their medicine.
 Regular use is very important in the prevention of long term vision loss.

 Laser trabeculoplasty: Laser trabeculoplasty helps fluid drain out of the eye.
 Your doctor may suggest this procedure at any time.
 In many cases, you will need to keep taking glaucoma medicines even after this procedure is performed.
 For more information about laser trabeculoplasty, click here.